Read the Revolution Speaker Series

 Finding Charity's Folk: Enslaved and Free Black Women in Maryland (University of Georgia Press, 2015)

-Learn more about the upcoming virtual event and how to purchase tickets.
+Learn more about event details and tickets.

 Past: 2019-20 Read the Revolution Speaker Series Season